HashNotAdam/blog/content/blog/009-cards-against-isolation-base-styles.md

 ```erb
 <%= javascript_pack_tag "application", defer: true %>
 ```
+Even though this is in a `.erb` file, anything inside the `<%= %>` tags is Ruby code and, as such, should follow the same style conventions we use in a `.rb` file.

 We should commit this small change because it may not be obvious why we need to defer the script.
 These sorts of obscure changes are a good candidate for a